x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/install-mailbox-role.md

     <sup>*</sup> Members of the **Delegated Setup** role group can install Exchange on servers that have already been provisioned in Active Directory by an Exchange administrator.
 For more information, see [Delegate the installation of Exchange servers](../../plan-and-deploy/deploy-new-installations/delegate-installations.md).

-- Verify that you've read the release notes at [Release notes for Exchange 2016](../../release-notes.md) or [Release notes for Exchange 2019](../../release-notes-2019.md).
+- Verify that you've read the release notes at [Release notes for Exchange Server](../../release-notes.md).

 For more information about planning and deploying Exchange, see [Planning and deployment for Exchange Server](../../plan-and-deploy/plan-and-deploy.md).